issmyie/su26-team12/README.md

 ## App Functions
 1. Customer (the user with the customer role):Abdullah Khan
-    1. Create/modify customer profile - <how will your app do this?>
+    1. Create/modify customer profile - Students can create an account and update their profile with their major, courses, academic interests, and tutoring needs.
-    2. View available services - <how will your app do this?>.
+    2. View available services - Students can browse available tutors, study resources, and view tutor availability.
-    3. Subscribe to available services - <how will your app do this?>.
+    3. Subscribe to available services - Students can schedule tutoring appointments with available tutors and access shared study resources.
-    4. Write reviews for subscribed services - <how will your app do this?>.
+    4. Write reviews for subscribed services - Students can leave ratings and reviews after receiving tutoring services.
 2. Provider (Eman Dweik):
     1. Create/modify/remove provider profile - .
     2. Create services - .